MichealHamoud/Portfolio-1/README.md

 # Portfolio-1
-First Basic Website
+First Basic Website,
-this website is just a basic website of everything i know and eventually i will be updating it to be more responsive and look like a professional page that will show case all my other projects
+This website is just a basic website of everything i know and eventually i will be updating it to be more responsive and look like a professional page that will show case all my other projects